gsarti/website-content/content/authors/gsarti/_index.md

 - Visitors
 ---

-Welcome to my website! 👋 I am a PhD student in the [InCLoW team](https://inclow-lm.github.io/) within the [Natural Language Processing group](https://www.rug.nl/research/clcg/research/cl/) (GroNLP 🐮) at the University of Groningen.
-I'm also a member of the [InDeep consortium](https://projects.illc.uva.nl/indeep/), working on user-centric interpretability for generative language models.
-My supervisors are [Arianna Bisazza](http://www.cs.rug.nl/~bisazza/), [Malvina Nissim](https://malvinanissim.github.io/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me).
+Welcome to my website! 👋 I am a postdoc in the [BauLab](https://baulab.info) at Northeastern University, working on the [National Deep Inference Fabric (NDIF)](https://ndif.us) project to empower interpretability researchers with intuitive and extensible interfaces.

-Previously, I was a applied scientist intern at [Amazon Translate NYC](https://www.amazon.science/research-areas/conversational-ai-natural-language-processing), a research scientist at [Aindo](https://www.aindo.com), and a [Data Science MSc](https://dssc.units.it/) student at the University of Trieste, where I helped found the [AI Student Society](https://www.ai2s.it).
+Previously, I was a PhD student at the University of Groningen, where I completed my thesis on [actionable interpretability for machine translation](https://gsarti.com/phd-thesis/) as a member of the [InCLoW team](https://inclow-lm.github.io/), the [GroNLP group](https://www.rug.nl/research/clcg/research/cl/) and the Dutch [InDeep consortium](https://projects.illc.uva.nl/indeep/).
+My supervisors were [Arianna Bisazza](http://www.cs.rug.nl/~bisazza/), [Malvina Nissim](https://malvinanissim.github.io/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me).
+Before that, I was a applied scientist intern at [Amazon Translate NYC](https://www.amazon.science/research-areas/conversational-ai-natural-language-processing), a research scientist at [Aindo](https://www.aindo.com), and a [Data Science MSc](https://dssc.units.it/) student at the University of Trieste, where I helped found the [AI Student Society](https://www.ai2s.it).

 My research aims to translate theoretical advances in language models interpretability into actionable insights for improving trustworthiness and human-AI collaboration.
 To this end, I lead the development of [open-source interpretability software](https://github.com/inseq-team/inseq) projects to enable reproducible analyses of model behaviors.
-I am also excited about the potential of [human behavioral signals](https://gsarti.com/msc-thesis/introduction.html) such as keylogging, gaze and brain recordings to improve the usability and personalization of AI solutions.
+I am also excited about the potential of [human behavioral signals](https://gsarti.com/msc-thesis/introduction.html) for personalizing AI workflows.

 Your [(anonymous) constructive feedback](https://www.admonymous.co/gsarti) is always welcome! 🙂